pontesgm4/HadGEM3-GC5_palaeo/step1_make_ocean/step2_make_eddy_viscosity.md

 ---

-### 1. Trasnfer required files from Archer2 to Jasmin
+### 1. Transfer required files from Archer2 to Jasmin
-Note: I suppose step1 can be entirely run on Jasmin, but I haven't tested.
+Note: I suppose step1_make_domain_cfg can be entirely run on Jasmin, but I haven't tested.

 Copy: